xjiro/QOLUtils/README.md

 # Install Python dependencies
 pip install -Ur requirements.txt
 ```

+Link or put the `.py` files in your system PATH

 For video cropping, install ffmpeg:
 - Windows: Download from [ffmpeg.org](https://ffmpeg.org/download.html) and add to PATH